Baked Peach Oatmeal

 Watermelon-seed spitting doesn’t have anything on eating a perfect peach, standing over the kitchen sink to catch the juices as they dribble down your chin.

-While we eat plenty of peaches out of hand, I love to cook with them too.
+Summers in Illinois still mean eating plenty of peaches out of hand, but I love to cook with them too.
 My peaches and cream muffins are one of my absolute favorite muffin recipes, while my peach barbecue sauce is a great savory application.
 In short, you can’t go wrong.

 What kind of oats do I use for baked oatmeal?